Is personal branding cosmetic fluff? Is it a fad? Do I need one? Do I have one? What is a personal brand?

 And leadership development from a place of purpose and impact is all the more important today because social media plays such a vital role in our lives.
 People are influencing our thinking, purchasing, and values, we need to choose our leaders wisely.

-Use Leadership Tools to find and create your Personal Brand Commitment
+Use Leadership Tools to Design your Personal Brand Commitment

 Often, when looking for a quick-fix or short-term gain, personal brand strategists skip straight to the strategy, the “how to get it done”, which pulls from how others have done it…yet lacks the commitment and purpose that you need to build the 80% mindset of a true leader.